busyboredom/AmplifierOptimizer/README.md

 user-defined loss function using a genetic algorithm.

 The amplifier consistes of two BJT amplifiers, cascaded.
-The first is a common emitter BJT amplifier with voltage diviter biasing and an emitter resistor with bipass capacitor.
+The first is a common emitter BJT amplifier with voltage divider biasing and an emitter resistor with bipass capacitor.

 The second amplifier, isolated from the first by a coupling capacitor, is